-1. Proposed building(s) must front on Malcolm X Boulevard.

-- 2. Heights of buildings may range from forty to sixty (40 to 60) feet but should acknowledge their immediate context by fitting into the existing height and massing context.
+- 1. Proposed building(s) must front on Malcolm X Boulevard. - 2.
+Heights of buildings may range from forty to sixty (40 to 60) feet but should acknowledge their immediate context by fitting into the existing height and massing context.
+The community has expressed a preference for lower heights on this site.
 Buildings should respect the surrounding residential scale along Putnam Place and Roxbury Street. - 3.
-Buildings on the Property must integrate the changes in topography in the overall massing and design of the building.
+Buildings on the Property must integrate the changes in topography in the overall massing and design of the building. - 4.
+Proposals must incorporate open space along the western edge of the parcel between any proposed building(s) and the abutting structure.